rancher/docs/content/rancher/v2.x/en/security/benchmark-2.3/_index.md

 The following document scores a Kubernetes 1.15.x RKE cluster provisioned according to the Rancher v2.3.x hardening guide against the CIS 1.4.1 Kubernetes benchmark.

-> At the time of writing this guide the latest version of the CIS Benchmark was version v.1.4.1 and provides guidance for establishing a secure configuration posture for Kubernetes 1.13.
-This Self-Assessment Guide covers the recommended configuration running on Kubernetes 1.15.
-When new versions of the CIS Benchmark are published this document will be updated accordingly.
+> The CIS Benchmark version v1.4.1 covers the security posture of Kubernetes 1.13 clusters.
+This self-assessment has been run against Kubernetes 1.15, using the guidelines outlined in the CIS v1.4.1 benchmark.
+Updates to the CIS benchmarks will be applied to this document as they are released.

 This document is a companion to the Rancher v2.3.x security hardening guide.
 The hardening guide provides prescriptive guidance for hardening a production installation of Rancher, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster against each control in the benchmark.